Cresco Fine Arts Council

 Sign up for 'Creative Cash' drawings and use the money towards an art purchase of your choice.
 Must be present to win.

-Make Sunday, August 5th, 2018 a full day of fun by stopping out at the Ellen Church Airport for the Cresco Chamber Flight Breakfast where they are serving pancakes and omelets from 7:30am - 12:00 Noon and get up close and personal with more than 40 airplanes on display.
+Make the first Sunday in August a full day of fun by stopping out at the Ellen Church Airport for the Cresco Chamber Flight Breakfast where they are serving pancakes and omelets from 7:30am - 12:00 Noon and get up close and personal with more than 40 airplanes on display.
 They are even giving airplane rides!
 Then make the Art Show your next stop as we celebrate artists from 9:30am - 3:30pm.

 Top photo: 201 Best of Show, Darla Ellickson, Decorah, Iowa..